If you are a DISC user, you may be interested to know why people switch from using a DISC system to using PeopleMaps.

 PeopleMaps does not use labels which means no interpretation is required.
 The largest source of error in any profiling system is the human error that results when making an interpretation.
 All implicit systems have this issue.
 The results vary with the quality of the training and the quality of the student.
-Two people could look at the same label and draw different conclusions.
+Two people could look at the same results and draw different conclusions.
 PeopleMaps does not use labels and requires no interpretation as it is an explicit system.

-For example, if you want to know how naturally detailed someone is then PeopleMaps will tell you specifically and provide you with a personality gauge to illustrate it.
-Other systems would require you to interpret say the DISC score and draw your own conclusion from that.
+For example, if you want to know how naturally detailed someone is, then PeopleMaps will tell you specifically and provide you with a personality gauge to illustrate it.
+A DISC system requires you to make an interpretation about how detailed the person is from the DISC score.

 Reports Are Written In Plain English